nbw/resume/content/job/appcolony.md

 <label>What I did</label>

 <p>
-	Worked with team primarily on a scheduling product called <a href="http://www.makeshift.ca/">Makeshift</a> as a full-stack developer.
+	Worked with a team primarily on a scheduling product called <a href="http://www.makeshift.ca/">Makeshift</a> as a full-stack developer.
 </p>

 </div><div class="col-3">